As promised in yesterday’s affordability post, here’s an updated look at the “affordable home” price chart.

 The “affordable” home price hit $496,051 back in April, but has since dropped off as interest rates have inched up from 3.67% in April to 3.91% in August.
 As of last month, the “affordable” home price in King County is at $486,233, with a monthly payment of $1,837.

 If interest rates were at a more reasonable level of 6 percent (which is still quite low by historical standards), the “affordable” home price would be just $382,986—about $103,000 lower than it is today.

 Here’s the alternate view on this data, where I flip the numbers around to calculate the household income required to make the median-priced home affordable at today’s mortgage rates, and compare that to actual median household incomes.

-If interest rates were 6% (around the pre-bust level), the “affordable” home price would drop down to $356,054—11% below the current median price of $400,000, and the income necessary to buy a median-priced home would be $76,742—12% above the current median income.
-In other words, low rates are basically the only thing keeping prices high right now.
+If interest rates were 6% (around the pre-bust level), the income necessary to buy a median-priced home would be $95,918—31 percent above the current median income.

 It’s no wonder the Fed is terrified to raise interest rates.